trailblazer/trailblazer.github.io/gems/reform/validation.md

 Validation in Reform happens in the `validate` method, and only there.

+Reform will deserialize the fragments and their values to the form and its nested subforms, and once this is done, run validations.

+It returns the result boolean, and provide potential errors via `errors`.

+## Validation Engine

-Since Reform 2.0, you can pick your validation backend.
+Since Reform 2.0, you can pick your validation engine.
 This can either be `ActiveModel::Validations` or `dry-validation`.
 The validation examples included on this page are using `dry-validation`.

 <div class="callout secondary">
   <p>